 Among these innumerable efforts, in the first week of June, the Reserve Bank of Zimbabwe (RBZ) threatened to embark on an unusual exercise.
 It sought to pursue illegal foreign currency dealers via the surveillance of WhatsApp groups through its financial intelligence unit, in collaboration with the police, banks, mobile-money service providers and relevant regulatory agencies.
 It threatened to bar and freeze suspects’ mobile numbers and accounts.
 This proved impossible...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.